glener10/authentication/documentation/nextFeatures.md

-Security Documentation of CreateUser
+documentation of CreateUser?
+C1 model? save encrypted password

-Login: Use JWT, Go routine and channels Interceptor/Guard of request for private routes to check JWT Account Update (Logged): Do not allow invalid email, do not allow weak password, do not allow repeated email Delete Account (Logged)
+Login: Use JWT, Go routine and channels https://www.youtube.com/watch?v=jr6nbTALUAA&ab_channel=Yuri Interceptor/Guard of request for private routes to check JWT Account Update (Logged): Do not allow invalid email, do not allow weak password, do not allow repeated email Delete Account (Logged)